Wellcome Library, London

 In April 1956 Colonel Phillips was knocked down in an accident while returning from a fishing holiday in Burford and, although he recovered from his fractured ankle, complications arose from time to time.
 He died in January 1957, aged 73, at the Royston and District Hospital from brochitis and heart trouble.
 All who knew him agreed that Royston had lost someone who took his military responsibities seriously and who was widely involved with the business and political aspects of life in the town.

-Son of Lydia and Ebinezer Anderson, born Royston 1889.
+Son of Lydia Ann Blows and Ebinezer Anderson, born Royston 1889.

 Enlisting in the army in 1904, he served with the Bedfordshire Regiment in Gibraltar and Bermuda.
 When the war broke out in 1914, the regiment was recalled to the UK and Walter Frederick Anderson was transferred to the 2nd Battalion, Lincolnshire Regiment.

-The History of the Lincolnshire Regiment 1914-18 compiled from war diaries, dispatches, Officer’s notes and other sources and edited by Major General C. R Simpson, Colonel of the Regiment describes an eyewitness account of the action taken by the 2nd Battalion of the Lincolnshire on the 1st day of the Battle of the Somme.
+The History of the Lincolnshire Regiment 1914-18 compiled from war diaries, dispatches, Officer’s notes and other sources and edited by Major General C. R Simpson, Colonel of the Regiment describes an eyewitness account of the action taken by the 2nd Battalion of the Lincolnshires on the first day of the Battle of the Somme.
 It says:

 "Orders were received from the 25th Brigade to withdraw to Ribble and Melling Streets and occupy the assembly dug-outs, which was done."